isomerpages/pmo-nptd/media-centre/speeches/_posts/2024-05-16-post-Speech by Minister Indranee Rajah at the Population Association of Singapore Conference 2024.md

 <p>One key area we are keen to address is the growing importance of work-life
 harmony in Singapore.
-In our 2021 Marriage &amp; Parenthood Survey, we found that difficulties in managing work and family commitments was a key concern affecting thedecisions on starting a family.</p>
+In our 2021 Marriage &amp; Parenthood Survey, we found that difficulties in managing work and family commitments was a key concern affecting the decisions on starting a family.</p>
 <p>A recent study that both Prof Jean Yeung and Dr Senhu Wang from CFPR were
 involved in, also showed that Singaporeans valued mutual support with their partners to pursue both professional and personal goals.
 This was a factor